automl/FOB/evaluation/README.md

 #### Example 4

 Any parameter that is neither on the x-axis nor y-axis will either be aggregated over or split into subplots.
-Any individual square of a heatmap shows the *mean* and *std* over multiple runs.
+Any individual square of a heatmap shows the *mean* and *std* over multiple runs (as seen in the previous plots).
 Here we show how to choose the runs to aggregate.

 ```python evaluate_experiment.py evaluation/example/4_adamw-vs-sgd_seeds.yaml```